sodadata/docs/soda/new-documentation.md

 #### November 2, 2022

 * Removed `missing format` as a valid configuration key for [missing metrics]({% link soda-cl/missing-metrics.md %}).
+* Added an independent [Connect to Databricks]({% link soda/connect-databricks.md %}) page that points to documentation to use Soda Core packages for Apache Spark to connect.

 #### November 1, 2022